Early Life and Education of George Clooney: A Complete Timeline

 March 25, 2007: Open Letter to Angela Merkel

-On March 25, 2007, George Clooney sent an open letter to German Chancellor Angela Merkel, urging the European Union to take decisive action regarding the situation in Sudan, citing the failure of President Omar al-Bashir to comply with UN resolutions.
+On March 25, 2007, George Clooney sent an open letter to German Chancellor Angela Merkel, urging the European Union to take decisive action in the Darfur region, citing the failure of Sudan President Omar al-Bashir to respond to UN resolutions.

-On September 21, 2007, George Clooney and then-girlfriend Sarah Larson were injured in a motorcycle accident in Weehawken, New Jersey, when his motorcycle was hit by a car.
+On September 21, 2007, George Clooney and his then-girlfriend Sarah Larson were injured in a motorcycle accident in Weehawken, New Jersey, when his motorcycle was hit by a car.
+Conflicting reports emerged regarding the cause of the accident.

-On October 9, 2007, more than two dozen staff at Palisades Medical Center were suspended without pay for looking at George Clooney's medical records in violation of federal law.
+On October 9, 2007, more than two dozen staff at Palisades Medical Center were suspended without pay for looking at George Clooney's medical records in violation of federal law following his motorcycle accident.

-In November 2007, George Clooney appeared in the documentary film 'Darfur Now', which was released as a call-to-action for people worldwide to help stop the Darfur crisis.
+In November 2007, George Clooney appeared in the documentary film 'Darfur Now', which was a call-to-action film released for people all over the world to help stop the Darfur crisis.

 Loading Video...